-Broken links or navigation on your site are a sign of negligence.
+Broken links on your website are a sign of negligence.
 You don’t want to look like you don’t care!
-This is a round-up of the best tools photographers can use to check their site for bad links.

 Both visitors and search engines obviously hate running into pesky 404 error pages.
-It is your responsibility as the site owner to prevent this, otherwise you risk losing their trust (and patience).
+It’s your responsibility as the site owner to prevent this, otherwise you risk losing their trust (and patience).

 - poor testing when launching the site